pikipupiba/RGB_Empire_Rewrite_July_2019/Libraries/SSD_13XX/1.0/SSD_13XX/README.md

 ***
 <b>Background:</b><br>
 I got my first SSD_1331 on Ebay, find a library compatible at Adafruit but I was extremely disappointed about performances/features and bugs, so I decided to write a new one from scratch based on my popular TFT_ILI9163C.
 Since this devices are very similar I have decided to build up an unique library.<br>
 I have 2 old libraries here on github, but digging inside datasheet I discover that I can get much more by rewrote almost everithing.
-As result I got all chip features enabled and it's probably the faster driver around, much more than adafruit and works with all features at any screen rotation by using all the time his hardware accellerated primitives<br>
+As result I got all chip features enabled and it's probably the faster driver Around, much more than adafruit and works with all features at any screen rotation by using all the time his hardware accellerated primitives<br>
 Commands and features are pretty similar to TFT_9163C,TFT_7735,TFT_ILI93XX last libraries here on github, of course there's differences related to hardware (OLED don't have backlight pin, etc.)
 ***
 <b>Features:</b><br>